Design Pattern Evangelist Blog

 Using the Gang of Four nomenclature, Ports will tend to be Strategies.
 The pluggable elements will be Adapters or Façades.
 Object resolution will occur via Dependency Injection.

 Since the pluggable design isolates the Business Domain from external dependencies, the design allows us to delay dependency decisions.
 It allows us more flexibility to change external dependencies.
 I know that many projects will argue that they’re never going to change their external dependencies.
-Is it a case that they are never going to change to those external dependencies because they choose not to, or that they never can change them because they’ve become too tightly coupled to them?
+Is it a case that they are never going to change to those external dependencies because they choose not to, or that they never can change those dependencies because they’ve become too tightly coupled to them?

 And sometimes projects don’t have a choice.
 A dependency may be an external vendor who goes out of business.
 A project may be forced to change external dependencies even if that was never the plan.